pablogs9/husarnet-docs/docs/manual-dashboard.md

 ## Create a network

-To create a new Husarnet network, just log into **Husarnet Dashboard** main panel, click **[Create network]** button, and in the pop-up choose a name and click **[Create]** button.
+To create a new Husarnet network, log into **Husarnet Dashboard** main panel, click **[Create network]** button, in the pop-up choose a name and click **[Create]** button.
 Newly created, empty network panel will open that looks like this:

 ![new network window](/static/img/manual/firstnetwork.png)

-You can change network view setting by clicking a red knob on the right and you will see the following pop-up:
+You can change network view setting by clicking a **[red cog icon]** on the right where you will find the following options:

 ![new network window](/static/img/manual/netsettings.png)

 You can choose which information you would like to display in the specific network panel:
 - **Status** of each device (online/offline)
-- **Address** is Husarnet IPv6 address of each device
+- **Address** - Husarnet IPv6 address of each device
 - **Owner** of the specific device in the network.
-Because you can share your network to other users, thanks to that column you will see which user is the owner of that device.
+Because you can share your network to other users, thanks to that column you will see which user is the owner of the given device.
-- **Info** some extra information about the specific device like `ROS master` or accessing a `Web UI` if you configure it.
+- **Info** some extra information about the specific device like `ROS master` or otpion to access a `Web UI` if you configure it.

 You can also change a default icon that allows you to easily distinguish your specific network from others. **Remember to use only 200x200px PNG images here!!!**.